M Winkworth PLC Corporate governance and current constitutional documents

 Further details about the way in which the Company addresses the key governance principles as defined in the QCA Code are shown in the table below.
 Further information on compliance with the QCA Code will be provided in our next annual report.

-Simon Agace, Non-executive Chairman
+Simon Agace, Non-executive Chair

-This disclosure was last reviewed and updated on 8 January 2024
+This disclosure was last reviewed and updated on 5 June 2024

 THE PRINCIPLES OF THE QUOTED COMPANY ALLIANCE (QCA) CODE